-The 5 players Arsenal signed alongside Thierry Henry in 1999 & how they fared
+The 5 players Arsenal signed along with Thierry Henry & how they fared

 Brought in as a replacement for fellow French forward Nicolas Anelka, himself one of the Premier League’s greatest ever bargains, Henry scored 226 goals in 370 appearances over the following seven years, leaving for Barcelona as the club’s record goalscorer.